 Here we are again, with another interview with yours truly.
 Nick Grantham, a well-respected strength coach from the UK contacted me for some of he and his client's most pressing nutrition questions.
-Feel free to send me an email if you have someone in mind that would work for an interview and thanks for all your positive feedback on the previous interviews I've done.

 [ NG ] Chris, thank you very much for agreeing to answer some of our burning nutrition related questions.
 Before we get started can you tell the reader a bit about your educational and previous career background and how you ended up where you are today.

 [ CM ] Thanks for having me, Nick.
 I've been interested in performance nutrition for years, going back to high school, actually.
 I took this interest and majored in nutrition at Penn State, followed by completing a dietetic internship to allow me to sit for my registration exam to be a dietitian, and a MS in nutrition at the University of Massachusetts.

 While at the University of Massachusetts, I was the sports dietitian there for the 20+ varsity sports.
 Being interested in performance nutrition, I wanted more information about physiology and the human body, so I then went to the University of Pittsburgh for a PhD in exercise physiology.
 Finally, after 10 years of school, I decided it was time for a "real" job.

 Now that I'm done, I am on my own and started my own company, Mohr Results, Inc, where we focus on nutrition and exercise consulting.
 I consult with a variety of companies, including the Discovery Health Channel, Clif Bar, Inc, Fit Fuel, Labrada Nutrition, Brandenburg Nutrition, and University of Louisville Athletics.